PKizzle/dns/README.md

 # Status

-- Everything from github.com/miekg/dns should work
-  - ... and more.
-  - see README-diff-with-v1.md for the differences.
 - Fast(er); recvmmsg and pipeling suppport.
   - Since a46996c I can get 370K (UDP) qps on my laptop (M2/Asahi Linux).
   - On my Dell XPS 17 (Intel) it is similar.